321BadgerCode/calculator/README.md

 - [ ] Fix text color for explanations in the step-by-step display.
 	- The nodes/terms(numbers, operators, and functions) should have different colors.
-- [ ] Add support for decimals in calculations.
 - [ ] Implement common mathematical functions (e.g., `sqrt`, `log`).
 - [ ] Integrate constants like `pi` and `e` for calculations.
 - [ ] Fix and implement the programmer mode for base conversions, shifting, and boolean operations.